 While not worth any money, accruing points bring some short-term excitement to what is almost always a long-term investment strategy.

 There are fees for using Stash.
-There are three levels of management accounts including Beginner ($1 per month), Growth ($3 per month), and Stash+ ($9 per month).
+There are three levels of management accounts, including Beginner ($1 per month), Growth ($3 per month), and Stash+ ($9 per month).

-Each comes along with access to a personal investment account and financial education.
+Each comes with access to a personal investment account and financial education.
 As you pay more, the number of included options expands.

 Pros